Star Ocean: Common elements

 The characters of the series were designed to be "action-figure-like".
 A feature adjusting the characters' appearance when changing their equipment was considered for the series but ultimately was scrapped because of the large number of characters to design.
-However, in the later installment of Star Ocean: The Last Hope the appearance of the characters did in fact change to reflect the type of weapon they were using.
+In the later installment of Star Ocean: The Last Hope the appearance of the characters did in fact change to reflect the type of weapon they were using.

-Another recurring gameplay feature is that many of the branching story choices and different endings are not easily accessible, as things like “affection points” are not exposed to the player.
-This has proven both frustrating to some players who feel they are missing out on choices they didn't know about, but for others it opens up further replayability as newly discovered choices will yield a new story.
+Another recurring gameplay feature is that many of the branching story choices and different endings are not easily accessible, as things like "affection points" are not exposed to the player.
+This has proven both frustrating to some players who feel they are missing out on choices they didn't know about, but for others it opens up further replay ability as newly discovered choices will yield a new story.

 Star Ocean games also take an all-encompassing approach to items.
 Party members can create new objects or improve existing ones through crafts like metalworking, alchemy, writing, painting and cooking.
 The strongest items and equipment are usually only available via Item Creation, and many others can be sold for a profit or provide other benefits (books can be used to transfer skills and abilities; cooked foods can be used to circumvent the 20-of-each-item inventory limit), placing great importance on Item Creation.

 Star Ocean games are known for their real-time battle engines, and, for being one of the first of its kind to come to the consoles.
 Battles take place on a separate screen, but all characters (rather than waiting in one spot and taking damage) are fully mobile in three dimensions, can dodge and chase foes, and must cast their spells and deploy attacks despite enemy harassment.
 In the earlier games, magicians had spells, whereas fighters had special physical attacks called "Killer Moves"; both are learned after passing certain level requirements (or through specific items and sidequests) and cost HP or MP to use.
 In Star Ocean: Till the End of Time, all the characters are able to use spells and battle skills (i.e. killer moves).